isw-kudos/huddo-docs/docs/boards/howto/attaching-files/index.md

 If you are hosting Huddo Boards yourself then files are stored in the default file storage as defined in your environment.

-If you are using Office 365 or HCL Connections, your files are stored within these environments.
+If you are using Microsoft 365 or HCL Connections, your files are stored within these environments.

 ### Deleting a Card that has Attachments